 Sikkim is bordered by Nepal, Bhutan and China and has been considered as the last Himalayan Shangri-La’s.
 It is definitely one of the liveliest and inspirational state and very comforting to the soul in relation to the beauty of the hilly regions.
-Also known as “trekker’s paradise”, the state Sikkim comprises of trekking, starting from Yuksom Peak to Dzongri Peak and then advancing towards Goecha La Peak.
-While you visit Sikkim, top five must dos are –
+Also known as “trekker’s paradise”, the state Sikkim comprises of trekking, starting from Yuksom Peak to Dzongri Peak and then advancing towards Goecha La Peak and the best thing is that it all comes under affordable tour package of Sikkim.
+While you visit Sikkim, top five must-dos are –

 We’ve recently launched our exclusive guide for Bali.
 Check it out.

 1. Yuksom Trek

 It is a beautiful town for the tourists to relax.
 Almost all the elevated altitude treks begin from Yuksom, thus accompanied by a genuine tour guide, who would arrange an extraordinary trekking permit.
 The other well-known treks either set off to Zongri Pass or Goche La Pass.
 The Zongri trek generally takes around 5-6 days and the Goche La trek takes 7-8 days, despite the fact that this differs on the basis of fitness and earlier experience to high altitudes.
 The area of Sikkim is really attractive with abundant vivid and clear photographic opportunities.